If you're looking for the best ultrawide monitor arm, you've come to the right place.

 Spending up to $150 for instance is likely to get you a budget arm that may only support smaller monitors and be fixed, so there isn't much adjustment on offer.

-If you want to spend a bit more, say in to $250-$400 range, this is likely to get you a premium ultrawide monitor arm that will adjust and pivot in multiple directions, as well as be comprised of more premium materials and possibly feature a more modern look to it.
+If you want to spend a bit more, say in the $250-$400 range, you're likely to get a premium ultrawide monitor arm that will adjust and pivot in multiple directions with premium-material construction.

 What is VESA support?